 Water ingress or leaks can result in many thousands of pounds worth of damage to a building’s structure or contents and result in ineffective stock and costly downtime.
 Flood/leak detection is a cost-effective way to avoid damage and associated costs.
 Similarly, the damp generated by overflowing gutters is a serious and costly threat to a building’s structural integrity.
 Both of the above are easily avoidable with our simple Watch solutions.

 Our FloodWatch product is specifically designed for the standalone detection of water leaks for up to 4 separate zones.
 The device sends a text message to the required parties when a flood condition is detected allowing immediate action.
-Where flood detection is required as an integral part of a building management system (BMS) wireless flood detection transmitters are available.
+Where flood detection is required as an integral part of a building management system (BMS) wireless flood detection loggers are available.

 Light & UV